Top 10 Most Famous Foods to Try in Mauritius

 6. Farata

-A buttery flatbread inspired by Indian paratha and commonly eaten with curries in Mauritius.
+A buttery flatbread inspired by Indian paratha and commonly eaten with curries, chutneys, and pickles.

 Average Score: 95 / 100